1928 World Series

 After coming off of a magical season, the defending champion Yankees managed to hold off the Athletics to win their third consecutive pennant by 2½games, but at a serious cost as injuries depleted their line-up.
 Pitcher Herb Pennock (17-6) was on the sidelines for the Series with a sore arm.
 Centerfielder Earle Combs was available only as a pinch-hitter because of a broken finger.
 Second baseman Tony Lazzeri suffered a lame-throwing arm, and Babe Ruth was playing on a bad ankle.
 The St. Louis Cardinals, however, were all in good shape and ready for a repeat of the 1926 contest when they had dethroned New York four games to three.

 For Game 1, Waite Hoyt went up against Bill Sherdel in a classic rematch of David vs. Goliath.
 The Babe managed to play, despite his inability to run and he and his young protégé both put on quite a show.
 Ruth had a single and two doubles, Gehrig went two-for-four with two RBIs and Bob Meusel knocked a two-run home run on the way to a 4-1 opening victory.
-Grover Alexander (who had embarrassed the Yankees and their pitching staff in the '26 Series) returned for Game 2, but lacked the dominating presence of two years ago.
-Lou Gehrig started things off with a three-run homer in the first inning and the Yankees continued to score without resistance on the way to a 9-3 victory.

 As expected, Ruth and Gehrig continued to abuse the Cardinals' pitching staff with reckless abandon.
-The Iron Horse launched three blasts in Game 3 for a 7-3 win and The Babe knocked three into the seats in Game 4 (with Gehrig contributing one) for another 7-3 triumph and a second sweep for the World Championship.
-Both sluggers had combined to go sixteen-for-twenty-seven at the plate, with a .593 average, seven homers and thirteen RBIs.
-Ruth set one of many Series records hitting an unbelievable .625 with ten hits in four games.
-Gehrig hit .545 and set his own record with nine RBIs in four games.
-It truly was a two-man show as the rest of the Yankees batted .196, but were supported by solid pitching by Hoyt, George Pipgras and Tom Zachary.
-The perennial World Champions had managed to save-face after a difficult season and once again proved that they were the best-of-the-best.
+The Iron Horse launched two blasts in Game 3 for a 7-3 win and The Babe knocked three into the seats in Game 4 (with Gehrig contributing one) for another 7-3 triumph and a second sweep for the World Championship.

 "Word of the Cardinals winning the National League championship this afternoon was followed by small demonstrations downtown and in many parts of the city, but the reaction was not comparable with the great outburst (in) 926, when the Cardinals brought St. Louis its first pennant in 38 years." - St. Louis Gazette (September 29, 1928)